w3c/cogai/agents/Reflections.md

 An even more ambitious goal is to learn the co-dependencies of abstract tokens, e.g. semantic constraints on which noun phrases can appear as the subject of a given verb.
 That would involve an attention mechanism plus some form of working memory, as a preposition (for instance) may be separated from its verb.

 * How could the pipeline be integrated with working memory for long range attention?
+* How does the pipeline support reasoning and language generation?

+Reasoning operates on the latent semantics in working memory.
+How does the sequence learning pipeline translate language to a representation of latent semantics (language encoding)?
+Language generation works off latent semantics, and learns from the language encoder, how does that work?

 ##### Memory Consolidation